Shoulder Joint Anatomy

 Synovial joint of ball and socket type.

-They are formed by the large hemispherical head of humerus and shallow glenoid cavity of scapula.
+They are formed by the large hemispherical head of the humerus and the shallow glenoid cavity of the scapula.

-Read And Learn More: Selective Anatomy Notes And Question And Answers
+Read And Learn More: Selective Anatomy Notes And Questions And Answers

 The glenoid articular surface is deepened by the glenoid labrum.